paule96/iot-edge-playground/README.md

 > Note: Right now grafana needs to setup after every restart of the solution.
 This will be fixed later.

-To access grafanan search in the `Ports` section of you VSCode for an exposed port `3000`.
+To access grafanan search in the `Ports` section of you VSCode for an exposed port with the label `Grafana`.
 Then you can just open the browser on the vscode generate external port.
 After that you can login with `admin`as username and password.